You’d like to find the perfect wine to pair with your Asian meal but can’t make heads or tails of the vast selection offered on the market?

 Last but not least, Cape Mentelle’s Cabernet Sauvignon is grown in the Australian region of Margaret River.
 This area, which enjoys similar climates as Bordeaux in the North of France, is located in proximity to the merging point of the Indian and cold Southern oceans, thereby enjoying ideal conditions for the grape to thrive in.
 Deemed as one of “Australia’s best built Cabernets,” this wine is made from carefully “handpicked grapes fermented in large older vats, plunged down gently and then matured in Bordeaux barrels of which about 40-50% is new,” said Scarfe.

-A full-bodied wine, Cape Mentelle’s Cabernet Sauvignon displays intense aromas of black currant, chocolate, thyme and anise with subtle violet nuances, alongside dark berry, chocolate and wet slate flavours, ending with a cool, mineral finish.
-Because of the depth and richness of this vintage, it is best enjoyed with game meat, T-bone steak and roast beef.
-According to Scarfe, “it is suitable with a whole range of food, but is particulary good with some duck or meat dishes in a sauce.”
+A full-bodied wine, Cape Mentelle’s Cabernet Sauvignon displays intense aromas of black currant, chocolate, thyme, and anise with subtle violet nuances, alongside dark berry, chocolate, and wet slate flavours, ending with a cool, mineral finish.
+Because of the depth and richness of this vintage, it is best enjoyed with game meat, T-bone steak, and roast beef.
+According to Scarfe, “it is suitable with a whole range of food, but is particularly good with some duck or meat dishes in a sauce.”